 - Loss of smell or taste

 However, some people may develop other more severe complications, such as pneumonia or respiratory failure.
-The risk of dying from COVID-19 is higher for certain populations including adults aged 60 and older (risk increasing by age), people who have underlying chronic medical conditions (including heart disease, diabetes, lung disease), people living with obesity with a BMI of 40 or higher, and people with weakened immune systems.
+The risk of severe illness from COVID-19 is higher for certain populations including individuals who are not fully vaccinated, pregnant women, adults aged 60 and older (risk increasing by age), people who have underlying chronic medical conditions (including heart disease, diabetes, lung disease), people living with obesity with a BMI of 40 or higher, and people with weakened immune systems.

 Making the Diagnosis

-If you feel you are experiencing symptoms of a COVID-19 infection you should self-isolate for 14 days and contact your local public health authority.
-Coronavirus infections can be confirmed by a laboratory-based or point-of-care test.
-The test is usually done by taking a nasal swab, a throat swab or a saliva sample.
+If you feel you are experiencing symptoms of a COVID-19 infection you should self-isolate as directed by your local public health authority.
+Coronavirus infections can be detected by several types of testing methods, including molecular testing, antigen testing and antibody testing.
+Testing can be done by taking a nasal swab, a throat swab, an oral fluid swab or a saliva sample.

 Treatment and Prevention